 What language is spoken in Italy?

 Italian is the most spoken language and is Italy's national language.
-Many locals in tourist areas are multilingual, speaking English among - in many cases - other continental languages.
+Many locals in tourist areas are multilingual, speaking English among other continental languages.

 What currency is used in Italy?